-Cobb Brook Forest covers a significant footprint in the Green Mountain foothills and benefits from the following attributes: a meaningful level of standing timber value towards the property’s asking price; a scenic landscape set high above the Huntington River Valley; adjacent acres of state lands; and end-of-the-road privacy.
+Cobb Brook Forest covers a significant footprint in the Green Mountain foothills and benefits from the following attributes: a meaningful level of standing timber value towards the property’s asking price; a scenic landscape set high above the Huntington River Valley; adjacent acres of state lands; potential sugarbush opportunity with 29,000± taps, and end-of-the-road privacy.

 The property is located in north-central Vermont, within the southern portion of Huntington Township.
 The landscape in this area consists of small farms along the scenic Huntington River to the west and state-controlled forestland associated with the Green Mountain Range to the east.
 This section of the Green Mountains features a long chain of tall, notable mountain peaks from Camel's Hump a few miles to the north to Mount Ellen to the south.
 The geographical mix of bottomland farms and tall mountains within this area creates a picturesque environment, all seen in the sweeping views from the property.

 The property is about 25 miles from Burlington, Vermont's largest city, and 12 miles from the Richmond interchange on I-89.
 Mad River Glen Ski Resort is roughly 12 miles to the southeast, while Stowe Mountain Resort is just under an hour to the north.

 Access to the property is provided by roughly 1 mile of frontage along Charlie Smith Road, a Class IV, non-maintained town road.
 This fairly steep road runs to the center of the property (there is a gate along the way).
 It then continues as a private gravel road, passing the site of a former homestead (early 1900s), before ending at a small clearing.
 Beyond, the road continues as a trail, exiting the property's southeastern boundary onto the adjoining state lands.